steadylearner/go-SQLite-example/README.md

-# Test SQLite CRUD operations with Goalng
+# Test SQLite with Go

 Use this CLI example to learn how to use Golang with SQLite.
 Modify and reuse some parts of this to make a web app etc.